Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 Unlike ground scenarios, partial autonomy is preferred over full autonomy in most applications for person-following UAVs.
 The person usually uses a smartphone application for take-offs, positioning, and landing.
 Then, the UAV switches to autonomous mode and starts following the person.
 During operation, the person typically uses a smart-phone application or hand gestures to communicate simple instructions for moving the UAV around, taking snapshots, etc. If the UAV loses visual on the person, it hovers until rediscovery is made.
 UAVs are also capable of emergency landing by themselves if necessary (\textit{e.g.}, when the battery is low or internal malfunctions are detected).
 These autonomous features minimize cognitive load on the person and reduce the risk of losing or damaging the UAV.

-While partially autonomous UAVs are suitable in controlled settings such as filming sports activities, fully autonomous behavior is suitable in situations where external controls cannot be easily communicated~\citep{tomic2012toward}.
-For instance, autonomous mission planning is essential for remote surveillance and rescue operations~\citep{kim2008real}.
-Moreover, cooperative mission planning capabilities are required in critical applications such as aiding police in locating and following suspects of a crime.
+While partially autonomous UAVs are suitable in controlled settings such as filming sports activities, fully autonomous behavior is suitable in situations where external controls cannot be easily communicated.
+For instance, autonomous mission planning is essential for applications such as remote surveillance and rescue operations, aiding police in locating and following a fleeing suspect, etc.